 For many of us, pets are more than just animals – they’re members of the family.
 Unfortunately, not everyone treats animals with the careful attention and respect they deserve.
-When a pet owner’s negligent behavior contributes to a dog bite or animal attack, you may be able to collect compensation for any damages you incur.
-Contact the Huntsville dog bite attorneys at Conchin Cole & Jordan LLC today to schedule a free review of your legal options.
+When a pet owner’s negligent behavior contributes to a bite or dog attack, you may be able to collect compensation for any damages you incur.
+Contact a Huntsville dog bite lawyer with Conchin Cole & Jordan LLC today to schedule a free review of your legal options.
 Alabama residents choose our firm because:

 - We have a reputation for excellence in our community.

-- We prepare every case as if it’s going to trial – and will not hesitate to pursue litigation if it means fair compensation for your injuries.
+- We prepare every case as if it’s going to trial – and will not hesitate to pursue litigation if it means fair compensation for your bite injury.

-If you have sustained an injury from a dog or other animal in Alabama, you may have legal grounds to pursue a claim.
-However, determining circumstances that merit a claim require the guidance of a Huntsville dog bite lawyer.
-Dog bite laws in Alabama can be complex and state statutes provide several different scenarios in which you, as a victim of an animal attack, may pursue compensation.
+If you have sustained a personal injury from a dog or other animal in Alabama, you may have legal grounds to pursue a claim.
+However, determining circumstances that merit a bite injury claim require the guidance of bite injury lawyers.
+Alabama dog bite laws can be complex and state statutes provide several different scenarios in which you, as a victim of an animal attack, may pursue compensation.

 Alabama Code 3-6-1

 The state’s rules for dog bites fall under Alabama Code 3-6-1.
 This law states that an owner of a pet may be legally liable for any injuries that pet causes on his or her property when the following apply:

 - You were legally on the pet owner’s premises.

 Premises liability laws state that if you were invited to an acquaintance’s house for a barbecue, for example, you may be able to obtain compensation for any injuries his or her dog causes.
 If you were trespassing, on the other hand, you will not.